THJCC 2026 CTF Writeup

 - SSTV Audio Challenge (signal-based steganography using SSTV)

-1. CoLoR iS cOdE
+Challenge 1 - CoLoR iS cOdE

 Challenge Information

-Step 1 -- Inspect the ZIP
+1. Inspect the ZIP file

 To confirm what was inside, I ran: